Frequently Asked Questions -

 There are never early payment penalties for federal student loans.

-If a Direct loan does not provide enough financing to meet my educational needs, what
+If a Direct loan does not provide enough financing to meet my educational needs, what else is available?

 Parents of dependent, undergraduate students enrolled at least half-time may qualify for a Parent PLUS Loan.
 The PLUS loan is available without regard to financial need; however, the parents must be US Citizens.
 The PLUS loan is based on credit-worthiness.
 Families can apply for the PLUS with a FAFSA on file.
 The parents are responsible for repaying the loan.
 Unless otherwise requested, repayment begins 60 days after the loan is fully disbursed.
 The interest rate is fixed at 6.84 percent.